Cold Rolled Rebar 16mm

 Deformed bar is widely used in buildings, bridges, roads and other engineering construction.
 Big to highways, railways, bridges, culverts, tunnels, public facilities such as flood control, dam, small to housing construction, beam, column, wall and the foundation of the plate, deformed bar is an integral structure material.
 With the development of world economy and the vigorous development of infrastructure construction, real estate, the demand for deformed bar will be larger and larger.

-Q: What is the role of steel rebars in reducing concrete shrinkage?
+- Q: What is the role of steel rebars in preventing cracks in concrete?

-Q: What are the different types of steel rebars?
+- Q: What are the factors that determine the spacing and diameter of steel rebars?

-Q: What are the common sizes of steel rebars used in construction?
+- Q: What is the role of steel rebars in reinforced concrete walls?

-Q: How do steel rebars affect the overall structural integrity of a building?
+- Q: How do steel rebars contribute to the durability of concrete?

-Q: How are steel rebars tested for quality?
+- Q: How are steel rebars affected by chemical exposure?

 Send your message to us